 Parking spaces can be hot property, so perhaps you could rent yours out if you don’t need it at the moment?

 If you have a property that is lying empty, you could be making money from it by renting it out to long-term tenants, for example.
 It’s best to get financial advice to weigh up the pros and cons before going ahead.

 72. Recycle old mobiles

 You could sell an old mobile phone on websites like Gumtree, or part-exchange it towards your next handset.

 73. Sell unwanted homeware items

 Many websites, like eBay, will also accept pre-loved furniture.
-So just take photos of the items you want to sell and post them online.
-Or put an ad in the local newspaper.
+Just take a few photos of the items you want to sell and post them online.
+Or, put an ad in the local newspaper.